arisohandriputra/LLHD-Monitor/README.md

 ## Features

-- Real-time **health and performance scores** calculated from live S.M.A.R.T. attributes
+- Real-time **health and performance scores** calculated from live S.M.A.R.T. attributes, refreshed every 5 seconds
-- Full **S.M.A.R.T. attribute table** with current value, worst value, threshold, and raw reading
+- Full **S.M.A.R.T. attribute table** with 80+ attributes including current value, worst value, threshold, raw reading, and pass/fail status
-- **NVMe support** via Health Info Log Page (0x02)
+- **NVMe support** via Health Info Log Page (0x02), including composite temperature, available spare, percentage used, power cycles, unsafe shutdowns, media errors, and more
-- Supports **HDD, SATA SSD, NVMe, and USB** drives
+- Supports **HDD, SATA SSD, M.2 SATA SSD, NVMe SSD, and USB/External** drives
+- **Live temperature** (°C) and **read/write speed** (MB/s) per drive
+- **System tray** with a per-drive health icon: hover for tooltip, right-click for menu, balloon notifications on health changes
+- **Start with Windows** - optional autostart on login, toggleable from the tray menu, launches minimized to tray so it stays out of your way
+- Multi-drive sidebar with up to 8 drives and color-coded health indicators (green >= 70%, yellow 40-69%, red < 40%)
+- **Single-instance guard** - launching again brings the existing window to the front
-- Direct low-level hardware access — no middle layers, no abstraction
+- Direct low-level hardware access via Windows IOCTL with no middle layers and no abstraction
-- Multi-drive sidebar — see all drives at a glance with color-coded health
-- Single portable `.exe`, no installer, no background service, no telemetry
+- Single portable `.exe` under 1 MB with no installer, no background service, and no telemetry

 ## Screenshots